swilcox/sigye/README.md

 To override this value, you can add `--filename <date_filename>` on every command to override adhoc.

-To override this value for a environment, you can set the environment variable `SIGYE_DATA_FILENAME` to whatever value you'd like and that will become the default.
+To override this value for an environment, you can set the environment variable `SIGYE_DATA_FILENAME` to whatever value you'd like and that will become the default.

+Or better yet, set the `data_filename` in the config.yaml file.

 > [!IMPORTANT]
 > Make sure the directory exists before overriding.